|Date:||26-27 March 2021|

 We welcome proposals relating to Social Sciences (broadly defined to include those in health research and the built environment, etc.), Business, and Arts and Humanities.
 Proposals relating to big data and modern technologies are also strongly encouraged.
 Consistent with previous conferences supported by the School of Graduate Studies, the intended presentation can be a completed project or research agenda.
 The proposal can focus on any or a combination of these thematic areas:

 The Postgraduate Conference will be held in hybrid mode.
 Students who are not in Hong Kong or prefer not to join the conference physically can participate virtually.
-Students can choose to present their proposal either orally or via a poster.
-Interested students should submit an abstract of about 250 words by 27 February 2021.

 The conference has been supported by the Postgraduate Students Conference/Seminar Grants of the Research Grants Council, Hong Kong